 “Tell you what.
 Call ‘em back.
-Tell ‘em to go to hell.
-Let’s see how they handle painful material –” And fuck those motherfuckers, those—cool it, Amy Jean, she told herself.
+Tell ‘em I’m unavailable.
+Let’s see how they handle painful material –” And fuck those motherfuckers, those –

 “But that’s like, years from now.
 How do you know what’ll happen?”

-“I don’t, really.
+“I don’t.
 But I can’t afford another failure.”

-Ten long years ago, a betrayal by Lenny and Juno, stupid marketing, and one box office flop had killed her career in feature films.
-The summer after the film was yanked from the empty theaters she woke up every night in the wee lonesome hours, sick at heart, angry, and rteaching for the flamethrower.
+Ten long years ago, when Lenny and Juno wouldn’t fight the stupid studio’s marketing of her third film, her one box office flop killed her career in feature films.
+She wished she could erase the memory of that bleak summer, the vicious reviews, the film getting yanked from the empty theaters, waking up every night in the wee lonesome hours, sick at heart, angry, and reaching for the flamethrower.

-“Yo, this is could be an opening to make features again,” Marshall said.
-“You know you need the money.”
+“This could be an opening to make features again,” Marshall said.
+“And you know you need the money.”

 That blackmail landed right on her sore spot.
-But she was too tired to debate with Marshall anymore.
+But she was too tired to debate it anymore.
 “I’m leaving for two weeks rest I desperately need.
 They have to wait ‘til I’m back.”